numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

-The main reason is that NumPy already has a well-proven dispatching mechanism with ``__array_ufunc__``, based on Python's own dispatching system for arithemtic, and it would be confusing to add another mechanism that works in a very different way.
+The main reason is that NumPy already has a well-proven dispatching mechanism with ``__array_ufunc__``, based on Python's own dispatching system for arithmetic, and it would be confusing to add another mechanism that works in a very different way.
 This would also be more invasive change to NumPy itself, which would need to gain a multiple dispatch implementation.